MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 This article helps you diagnose intermittent connection timeouts that are reported between availability group replicas.

-## Symptoms and effect of intermittent availability group replica connection timeouts
+## Symptoms and effects of intermittent availability group replica connection timeouts

 ### Querying secondary returns different results than the primary replica

 Read only workloads which query secondary replicas may query stale data.
 If there are intermittent replica connection timeouts, changes to data on the primary replica database aren't yet reflected in the secondary database when querying the same data.
-For more information, see the section **Data latency on secondary replica**.
+For more information, see the section [Data latency on secondary replica](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups).

 ### Secondary replica may not be failover ready if configured for automatic failover